-In this NetApp training video tutorial I cover the hardware characteristics of the various NetApp disk shelf models and how to carry out the system cabling.
+In this NetApp training tutorial, I will cover the hardware characteristics of the various NetApp disk shelf models and how to carry out the system cabling.
+Scroll down for the video and also text tutorial.

 NetApp Disk Shelf Models - SAS